-- Engage with stakeholders thoughtfully, value knowledge, develop trusting relationships over time, respect cultural and local contexts, and promote successful outcomes. - Collaborate with the CEWH and environmental water delivery partners to ensure that the outcomes from monitoring and evaluation are informative and meet their needs. - Explain why Flow-MER is needed to support the delivery of water for the environment so that it can benefit the Basin's rivers and communities. - Inform a broad stakeholder audience about the Basin-scale project to increase community confidence in the science informing environmental watering policy and decisions. - Work with Selected Areas to increase awareness and understanding of the multiple benefits that water for the environment provides to ecological and human communities. - Integrate Indigenous culture throughout all activities by ensuring language, place names and cultural references are fundamental parts of our strategy and delivery.
-Ensure all intellectual property is protected, and agreements established where knowledge transfer occurs. - Develop a website, plus online and hard copy resources to share the science undertaken through the Flow-MER Program and provide access to scientific information using stories, webinars, workshops, videos, and images, to attract interest and engage target audiences.
+- Engage with stakeholders thoughtfully, value knowledge, develop trusting relationships over time, respect cultural and local contexts, and promote successful outcomes. - Collaborate with the CEWH and environmental water delivery partners to ensure that the outcomes from monitoring and evaluation are informative and meet their needs. - Explain why Flow-MER is needed to support the delivery of Commonwealth environmental water so that it can benefit the Basin's rivers and communities. - Inform a broad stakeholder audience about the Basin-scale project to increase community confidence in the science informing environmental watering policy and decisions. - Work with Selected Areas to increase awareness and understanding of the multiple benefits that Commonwealth environmental water provides to ecological and human communities. - Integrate Indigenous culture throughout all activities by ensuring language, place names and cultural references are fundamental parts of our strategy and delivery.
+Ensure all intellectual property is protected, and agreements established where knowledge transfer occurs. - Maintain a website, plus online and hard copy resources to share the science undertaken through the Flow-MER Program and provide access to scientific information using stories, webinars, workshops, videos, and images, to attract interest and engage target audiences.

-B.2 Stakeholder groups
+B.2 Approach